Glioblastoma

 Sample Type Selection

-CSF sampling requires lumbar puncture but provides 41-fold higher VAF and superior detection rates (83.8-100%).
-Plasma sampling is less invasive but significantly limited by the BBB, with detection rates ranging from 37.5% (standard methods) to 93.8% (advanced targeted sequencing, Jones et al. 2024).
+CSF sampling requires lumbar puncture but provides superior detection rates (49-100% depending on study and tumor grade).
+Plasma sampling is less invasive but significantly limited by the BBB, with detection rates ranging from 37.5% (standard methods) to 84-88% for individual mutations using ddPCR (Jones et al. 2024).

 MRD Detection Clinical Utility